10 Types of Heavy Construction Equipment and Their Uses

 7. Pile Drivers

-Pile drivers are used to drive pile foundations — long, slender columns made out of concrete, timber or other sturdy materials — into the earth.
+Some types of construction equipment are built for highly specific use cases, like the pile driver.
+This machine is used to drive pile foundations — long, slender columns made out of concrete, timber or other sturdy materials — into the earth.
 These machines lift piles, hold them in the correct position and then drive them into the ground to the needed depth.

-How the machine gets the pile into the ground will depend on the specific piece of equipment.
+How the machine gets the pile into the ground depends on the specific piece of equipment.
 Some will hammer the pile in or use hydraulic force.
 Others will simply drop it from a height.

 8. Trenchers

 Trenchers are large machines used to excavate trenches in soil.
-Typically, they are used for pipelines, cables or drainage ditches.
+They’re typically used for building and installing pipelines, cables or drainage ditches.
+They’re one of the most crucial and common types of construction equipment today, especially as underground utilities like buried power lines become more prominent.

 There are two main types of trenchers — wheel and chain.
 Chain trenchers are outfitted with a long arm around which a toothed chain is attached.
 Wheel trenchers use a metal wheel with digging teeth.
 Both create the same kind of trench, but wheel trenchers are better at working in tough soil layers.